mvanwinkleias/mv_c_package_template_test/README.md

 * http://www.gnu.org/licenses/

-## Description
+# Description

-When using Autotools it can be difficult to get up and running, and in a way that requires the least amount of changes to a base project.
+When starting with any build system it can be difficult to get started with something simple, and then mature.

-These (currently) 4 templates attempt to do so.
+The templates provided in this project "mimic" larger projects and mature projects' layout.
+The goal is for growth to take the form of "filling in the blanks", instead of "rethinking everything" with regard to how a project is laid out.

+## Autotools

 * c_project_template - contains a "simple" main.c , and stub code
 for how to link against SQLite and GTK